brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5327
 IX,4(1)(c)—the formula uses the characteristic of impermanence to reveal the characteristic of suffering, and both together to reveal the characteristic of nonself.
 The suttas take this indirect route to the characteristic of nonself because the selfless nature of things is so subtle that often it cannot be seen except when pointed to by the other two characteristics.
 When we recognize that the things we identify as our self are impermanent and bound up with suffering, we realize that they lack the essential marks of authentic selfhood and we thereby stop identifying with them.

+Highlight(pink) - Location 5945
+What is impermanent is suffering.
+What is suffering is nonself.
+What is nonself should be seen as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+When one sees this thus as it really is with correct wisdom, the mind becomes dispassionate and is liberated from the taints by nonclinging ...
+Feeling is impermanent….
+Perception is impermanent….
+Volitional formations are impermanent….
+Consciousness is impermanent.
+(Samyutta Nikaya 22:45; III 44–45)

 - Highlight(pink) - Location 5919
 “Monks, form is nonself.
 For if, monks, form were self, this form would not lead to affliction, and it would be possible to determine form: ‘Let my form be thus; let my form not be thus.’
 But because form is nonself, form leads to affliction, and it is not possible to determine form: ‘Let my form be thus; let my form not be thus.’32 ...
 Feeling is nonself….
 Perception is nonself….
 Volitional formations are nonself….
 Consciousness is nonself.
 (Samyutta Nikaya 22:59; III 66–68)